 Craft Show Profits - Away from Craft Shows!

-you'll be planning your schedule a year in advance.
+As you gain experience selling your crafts at craft shows,you'll be planning your schedule a year in advance.
 Although a

 business plan isn't essential, a marketing plan is a good idea